Ready To Leave Virtual Learning Behind And Embark On The Adventure Of A Lifetime?

 How are you handling Covid-19?

-That said, we recognize that governments, as well as local and international agencies around the world, are making many of these decisions for us (DOS and CDC Travel Advisories, Closed Borders, Forced Quarantine, etc.), so we are monitoring these directives while moving forward with our programs.
+We recognize that governments, as well as local and international agencies around the world, are making many of these decisions for us (DOS and CDC Travel Advisories, Closed Borders, Forced Quarantine, etc.), so we are monitoring these directives while moving forward with our programs.

 The travel, training, certification and service components of our programs add complexity which takes a lot of organization, preplanning, and expenditure.
 With enrollment on our programs being limited, we plan to connect with each student that applies.